Mushroom Buckwheat Porridge Bowl

 Especially during the colder seasons, I love simple, comforting and flavourful meals like this savoury mushroom buckwheat porridge bowl.
 It is super easy, and heavily inspired by Russian cuisine.

 Savoury buckwheat porridge

 If you’ve never had buckwheat before, it has a subtle nutty flavour that works well in both sweet and savoury recipes.
-Here, I made it with mushrooms, carrots and pickles.
+Here, I made it with mushrooms, carrots, zucchini and pickles.
 The addition of pickles may seem weird, but trust me – they add a really great hint with a great salty flavour without leaving the dish tasting too ‘pickle-y’.
 Even if you don’t think you like them, I wouldn’t suggest leaving them out.

 This buckwheat porridge bowl is definitely one of those dishes that surprises you by how good it tastes with very little preparation and simple ingredients.
 It’s the sort of vegan dish that everyone will love!

 Reasons to love this savoury buckwheat porridge bowl